How to Use a Moka Pot

 2. Add Water To The Chamber

-Fill your lower chamber with regular tap water just below the steam release valve.
-A 9 cup Stovetop takes roughly 550g of water.
-For a 6 cup takes around 300g and 3 cup takes 200g.
+Fill the lower chamber with regular tap water up to just below the steam release valve.
+For reference, a 9-cup stovetop requires approximately 550g of water, a 6-cup needs about 300g, and a 3-cup takes around 200g.

 With minimal difference in the overall cup, we prefer to go with cold water.